Stonegate – St Peter

 Font: Octagonal and also displaying the more relaxed attitude to style of the early C20, with classical pilasters in the corners of the bowl.

-2. (Five west lancets) J Powell and Sons, 1919 (ibid) – the designer has not been identified.
+2. (Five west lancets) J Powell and Sons, 1919, designed by J W Brown (ibid).
 The vivid colours make up for the conventional drawing.